wafflexyzz/adbfastboot-mcp/README.md

-# Android MCP Server
+# ADB/Fastboot MCP Server

-An MCP (Model Context Protocol) server that provides programmatic control over Android devices through ADB (Android Debug Bridge).
+An MCP (Model Context Protocol) server that provides programmatic control over Android devices through ADB (Android Debug Bridge) and Fastboot.
 This server exposes various Android device management capabilities that can be accessed by MCP clients like [Claude desktop](https://modelcontextprotocol.io/quickstart/user) and Code editors